Emmyu/Emmyu/README.md

 Hello, I'm  Emmyu
-Hello,am an aspiring software developer
+Hello am a software developer
+Debugging a code that unlocks the Unknown